asokolsky/RESTing-with-Flask/05.production/README.md

 Proceed to the farm folder to examine how

 * Prometheus client is integrated;
-* Production deployment is done.
+* Production deployment with NGINX and uWSGI is done.